solarium

 But that was before.

 Now that Raptoraem is free, the Keepers do not set foot in the city.
 Their old barracks are gutted.
-Their banners, defaced.
 And though the Synod still issues threats from across the water - broadcasts of amnesty backsliding back into the old language of brute force - the Pitbound do not answer.

 Any Keeper who sets foot in the city again will not be escorted out.